Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic05/topic5_part3_feature_importance.md

 rfc.fit(data, target);
 ```

-After fitting list of all the trees are stored in `estimators_` property.
+After fitting, the list of all the trees is stored in `estimators_` property.

 ```{code-cell} ipython3